gustavomaedo/starie-mobile/README.md

-# starie
+# Starie
-Social Network with Flutter and Firebase
+An open source social network with Flutter and Firebase.

+starie.onforus.com